 SEO Mistake 7: Poor Link Building Strategy

-There was a time, say more than a decade back when more backlinks meant more SEO juice.
+There was a time, around 10-20 years ago when more backlinks meant more SEO juice.
 Given that it was easy to generate backlinks via dubious means, companies started purchasing links, and dedicated link farms developed.

 This lead to a situation where irrelevant and low-quality sites started ranking on the search results.
 To prevent spammy sites from showing up in search results, Google released the Penguin update in 2012, and link farms were pushed into the periphery.